 Information from these virtual meetings could be sensitive, so data storage needs to be secure and separate from all other networks.

-Both IT and end users need to keep a core list of video conferencing security best practices in mind.
+Both IT and end users need to keep a core list of security best practices in mind for both Zoom video conferencing and Teams video conferencing.
 This renewed and hyper-vigilant form of digital workplace dexterity is essential.

 Protect & Verify

 Control Screen Sharing

 PowerSuite Start software delivers a small, but strategically significant sampling of our industry-leading PowerSuite™ software toolset directly to your inbox.
 We’ve created this free entry-level series of short reports to provide unique insights into your environment.